Here are a few pictures showing some of the final touches falling into place along the newest section of Carroll Creek Park.

 View #iHEARTcarrollcreek photos

-The City of Frederick launched a primary account on Instagram (
+The City of Frederick launched a primary account on Instagram (@cityoffrederick) to share and showcase the City’s unique assets visually.

-To mark the launch, The City of Frederick is asking Frederick area Instagram users to capture and share their favorite photos of Carroll Creek Park using the hashtag #iHEARTcarrollcreek
+To mark the launch, The City of Frederick is asking Frederick area Instagram users to capture and share their favorite photos of Carroll Creek Park using the hashtag #iHEARTcarrollcreek.

-The Department of Economic Development is on
+The Department of Economic Development is on Instagram as @businessinfrederick.

 With construction along Carroll Creek drawing to a conclusion over the upcoming months, sharing favorite Carroll Creek photos is a way for the community to celebrate together.
 Select photos with the tag will be shared at the opening events for the new phase of Carroll Creek Park.
 Details of these events will be announced as construction concludes and plans are finalized.

-The City of Frederick’s primary Instagram account will join the existing City Instagram accounts, including the Department of Economic Development's account, @businessinfrederick
+The City of Frederick’s primary Instagram account will join the existing City Instagram accounts, including the Department of Economic Development's account, @businessinfrederick.

 Improvements are in full swing down at the Creek, with all sections at different levels of construction.
 Follow along with our blog to be 'in the know' on the status of Carroll Creek Park.

-Looking West to the East Street bridge in the back ground.
-The green reinforcing steel will be the new walls for the Mill Pond and Fountain.
-The Mill Pond Fountain will be lit and the largest of the fountain/ponds.
 The Contractor has planned the work so that this pond will be the final fountain pond to go into service.
 Water levels at this point will be at least to the top of the green rebar and will cover the flat concrete within the rebar walls.

 Standing on the East Street Bridge looking to the East (the old Union Mills building is the left), you can see the full layout of the Mill Pond as the bulging north and south walls of the creek gives an idea of the magnificence of this planned creek widening and fountain.